hemantku/Documentation/README.md

 ## Demystifying TabInsight
 ### Building Blocks
-*  **Client App**
+*  ##### Client App

   Client App runs on the target device.
 The responsibilites of this app include:

     1. Runs a background service periodically to collect app usage information from device manager and stores this information in a light weight database (db) in the device
     2. Detect change in network connection status.
 Once, the app confirms that the device is connected to a WIFI network it queries the local db and tries to send this to the server.
 This is done record by record.
 The moment a record is sent to the server and the server acknowledges the receipt of the same, this record is deleted from the local db.

-*  **Server**
+*  ##### Server

   The responsibilities of the server side components includes:

-..1.
-Collect information payload from client devices ..2.
-Aggregate and publish data to the Data Analysis module
+    1. Collect information payload from client devices
+    2. Aggregate and publish data to the Data Analysis module

 *  **Data Analysis and Dashboarding**